nguyen-thanhlam/nguyen-thanhlam/README.md

 ## Hi there 👋

 I'm Lam, a Vietnamese MSc student in Health Data Science based in France.
+I’m currently looking for a 6-month M2 internship opportunity in biostatistics and epidemiology.

 ### 🎲 Research interests

-My research focuses on infectious disease epidemiology and biostatistical modelling, particularly sero-surveillance and outbreak risk estimation for diseases such as measles and COVID-19.
+My primary research interests are causal inference and survival analysis, with a secondary interest in infectious disease epidemiology and biostatistical modelling, particularly sero-surveillance and outbreak risk estimation for diseases such as measles and COVID-19.

 <img width="850" height="208" alt="image" src="https://github.com/user-attachments/assets/4298de75-7d91-4d73-830b-f4f93c80f10c" />